My car licence

 - Your Hazard Perception Test certificate (given to you when you pass the test).

 - The fees for the P2 licence .

-If your provisional licence was issued on or after 28 July 2014 , to be eligible for a P2 licence you must:
+If your provisional licence was issued on or after 28 July 2014 , it will automatically be upgraded to a P2 licence when:

-- be at least 18 years of age; and
+- you are at least 18 years of age; and

-- have held a P1 licence for a minimum of twelve months
+- you have held a P1 licence for a minimum of twelve months.

 Sign up to our eNewsletterView our current eNews and get regular updates and safety tips.